alanmatthewcall/mr-robogers-neighborhood/README.md

 ## Description

-This website will ask a user to answer 5 basic true or false questions.
-Depending on the answers they input, the website will provide them 4 different outcomes.
+This website will ask a user to input a number and will return a string of numbers changing 1 to Beep 2 to Boop and 3 to Won't you be my neighbor?

 ## Setup